Sul Kyung-gu: 2023–present: Streaming series

 In 2023, Sul reunited once again with director Byun Sung-hyun and Jeon Do-yeon for Netflix action thriller film Kill Boksoon. is a 2023 South Korean.
 Also starring Kim Si-a, Esom, and Koo Kyo-hwan, the film premiered on Netflix on March 31, 2023.

 Returning to the small screen after decades, Sol starred in the political drama series The Whirlwind, which premiered on Netflix on June 28, 2024.
 This marked his first time in an OTT drama series.
 He stars opposite Kim Hee-ae.
 Directed by Park Kyung-soo, directed by Kim Yong-wan, the series features Sol as Park Dong-ho, who serves as Prime Minister, Acting President, and eventually President of South Korea.

 In 2025, Sul starred in streaming series Hyper Knife, directed by Kim Jung-hyun and written by Kim Sun-hee.
 The series explores his complex relationship with her former mentee, played by Park Eun-bin.
 Disney+ confirmed the release date of the series to be on March 19, 2025.
-In May 2025, Netflix announced that Sul will be one of the main characters of their new drama The Rat, alongside with Ryu Jun-yeol.
+In May 2025, Netflix announced that Sul will be one of the main characters of their new drama The Rat, alongside Ryu Jun-yeol.